Skip to content

 • Secrets: System-specific credentials (e.g., API_KEY, PASSWORD)

-Not overridable: Topic mappings, schemas, processing settings (must be in TOML)
+Not overridable: routes, from, to, schemas, and shared processing settings (must be in TOML)

 Implementation Steps